CyberFlameGO/svnpython/Doc/library/logging.rst

    defaults to ``'Application'``.

-   .. method:: close()
+.. method:: NTEventLogHandler.close()

    At this point, you can remove the application name from the registry as a source of event log entries.
 However, if you do this, you will not be able to see the events as you intended in the Event Log Viewer - it needs to be able to access the registry to get the .dll name.
-The current version does not do this.
+The current version does not do this (in fact it doesn't do anything).

-   .. method:: emit(record)
+.. method:: NTEventLogHandler.emit(record)

    Determines the message ID, event category and event type, and then logs the message in the NT event log.

-   .. method:: getEventCategory(record)
+.. method:: NTEventLogHandler.getEventCategory(record)

    Returns the event category for the record.
 Override this if you want to specify your own categories.
 This version returns 0.

-   .. method:: getEventType(record)
+.. method:: NTEventLogHandler.getEventType(record)

    Returns the event type for the record.
 Override this if you want to specify your own types.
-This version does a mapping using the handler's typemap attribute, which is set up in :meth:`__init__` to a dictionary which contains mappings for :const:`DEBUG`, :const:`INFO`,
-      :const:`WARNING`, :const:`ERROR` and :const:`CRITICAL`.
-If you are using
-      your own levels, you will either need to override this method or place a suitable dictionary in the handler's *typemap* attribute.
+This version does a mapping using the handler's typemap attribute, which is set up in :meth:`__init__` to a dictionary which contains mappings for :const:`DEBUG`, :const:`INFO`, :const:`WARNING`, :const:`ERROR` and :const:`CRITICAL`.
+If you are using your own levels, you will either need to override this method or place a suitable dictionary in the handler's *typemap* attribute.

-   .. method:: getMessageID(record)
+.. method:: NTEventLogHandler.getMessageID(record)

    Returns the message ID for the record.
 If you are using your own messages, you could do this by having the *msg* passed to the logger being an ID rather than a format string.
 Then, in here, you could use a dictionary lookup to get the message ID.
 This version returns 1, which is the base message ID in :file:`win32service.pyd`.

-.. _smtp-handler:

 SMTPHandler
 ^^^^^^^^^^^